griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/08_adding_another_ruleset_for_output.md

     name="json_ruleset",
     rules=[
         Rule(
-            "Respond in plain text only with JSON objects that have the following keys: response, continue_chatting."
+            "Respond in plain text only with valid JSON objects that have the following keys: response, continue_chatting."
         ),
         Rule("Never wrap your response with ```"),
         Rule(